-Regulation 2016/1628 Article 58 (5 & 7) and questions 2.2 and 6.2
+Regulation (EU) 2016/1628 Article 58 (5 & 7) and guestions 2.2 and 6.2

-In general, machines may be produced for 18 months from the respective Stage V placing on the market dates and may be placed on the market for a further 6 months.
+In general, machines may be produced for a limited period from the respective Stage V placing on the market dates and may be placed on the market for a further 6 months.
+The applicable dates are set out in the following table.